How to Get Promoted at Work

 Take notes and know your job inside and out

 Your boss does not have time to repeat directions, and you should mirror the sense of importance when talking with your boss by taking notes and asking clarifying questions right away.
 By relying on remembering conversations and directions, you’re setting yourself up to recall information incorrectly or have a lot of questions after the conversation has ended.
-Taking notes is a great way to ensure you understand your job responsibilities and are doing everything you’re tasked with.
+Taking notes is a great way to ensure you understand your current responsibilities and are doing everything you’re tasked with.

 Be indispensable

-Stay positive and drama-free!
+Stay positive

 Go to company lunches and events